 This is a pre-launch check that often gets overlooked, even by experienced boaters.
-Many boat batteries can drain slowly in the periods when the boat isn’t in use; resulting in a lack of battery power at the moment the owner goes to start the engine.
+Many boat batteries can drain slowly during periods when the boat isn’t in use; resulting in a lack of battery power at the moment the owner goes to start the engine.
 You don’t want to already have your boat in the water when you realize your battery is dead.

 Before you put your boat in the water, make sure the drain plug is installed.
 This is an easy one to forget, but failing to put your drain plug in place means that your boat won’t be watertight.
 There’s nothing worse than sinking a brand new boat because you forgot one tiny little plug that would’ve saved you a lot of money and hassle.

-In addition to installing the drain plug, other pre-launch tasks include leaving the boat connected to the trailer while backing down the ramp, stopping just proper to the water’s edge, disconnecting trailer lights, removing tie downs, and performing a last-minute check that the necessary safety equipment is onboard.
+In addition to installing the drain plug, other pre-launch tasks include leaving the boat connected to the trailer while backing down the ramp, stopping just proper to the water’s edge, disconnecting trailer lights, removing tie-downs, and performing a last-minute check that the necessary safety equipment is on board.

 Tips for Launching